Levine Heart & Wellness

 Cardiologists located in Naples, FL

 Patent foramen ovale (PFO) is a hole-in-the-heart condition that’s common but rarely causes health problems.
-If you do need treatment, PFO closure in the capable hands of Ronald Levine, MD, and Ronald Caputo, MD, FACC, FSCAI, of Levine Heart & Wellness in Naples, Florida, is the answer.
+If you do need treatment, PFO closure in the capable hands of Ronald Levine, MD of Levine Heart & Wellness in Naples, Florida, is the answer.
 These highly experienced physicians specialize in performing minimally invasive procedures like PFO closure using cardiac catheterization techniques to avoid the need for surgery.
 Call Levine Heart & Wellness today to find out more or schedule a consultation using the online form.

 PFO Closure Q & A